Zeeeepa/xyops/docs/users.md

 This document explains how user accounts, roles, and permissions work in xyOps.
 The platform includes account management (creation, login, sessions, password reset) and extends it with roles, resource restrictions, security logging, avatars, and admin tooling.

 - Core account system: built-in authentication, session management, and password workflows.
-- Extensions: roles and effective privileges, category/group restrictions, user security log, “Logout All Sessions”, avatars, and rich UI preferences.
+- Extensions: roles and effective privileges, category/group restrictions, user security log, "Logout All Sessions", avatars, and rich UI preferences.
 - Admins manage users and roles in the Admin UI; all changes are enforced by the backend.

 See also: